 Ocean Springs

 Ocean Springs, Mississippi, lies at the heart of the beautiful Mississippi Gulf Coast on the eastern shore of Biloxi Bay.
-This artistic community is home to many nationally recognized painters and potters and more than 100 unique shops, museums, galleries and restaurants.
-Known nationally for its annual festivals, which draw thousands from all areas of the country, Ocean Springs has long celebrated her extraordinary community of artist, potters, and performers, area merchants, clubs and organizations.
+This artistic community is home to many nationally recognized painters and potters, as well as more than 100 unique shops, museums, galleries, and restaurants.
+Known nationally for its annual festivals, which draw thousands from across the country, Ocean Springs has long celebrated its extraordinary community of artists, potters, and performers, as well as area merchants, clubs, and organizations.

-All the while delicately balancing progress and conserving her historical landmarks, as well as her untouched beauty of nature’s tranquility.
-Ocean Springs is a Mississippi Main Street Community that features a thriving downtown center.
-Recognized as the “City of Discovery”, there is plenty to discover from its beauty and serenity to historical sites with a distinctive spirit of past and present.
+All the while delicately balancing progress with the conservation of her historical landmarks and the untouched beauty of nature's tranquility.
+Ocean Springs is a Mississippi Main Street Community with a thriving downtown.
+Recognized as the “City of Discovery”, there is plenty to discover, from its beauty and serenity to historical sites with a distinctive spirit of the past and present.

-Highlights include the nationally recognized Walter Anderson Museum of Art, serene front beach area, Gulf Islands National Seashore Park, The Anderson family’s Shearwater Pottery, the Peter Anderson Festival, and The Mary C. O’Keefe Cultural Center, keystone of the public arts community in Ocean Springs.
+Highlights include the nationally recognized Walter Anderson Museum of Art, the serene front beach area, the Gulf Islands National Seashore Park, the Anderson family's Shearwater Pottery, the Peter Anderson Festival, and the Mary C. O'Keefe Cultural Center, the keystone of the public arts community in Ocean Springs.

 The Bay Bridge